Rachealblessing/NETFLIX-DATA-HUB/README.md

 ### Project Overview
 ---
 The goal of this project is to explore and analyse Netflix's content library to uncover trends, patterns, and insights related to its titles.
 This includes evaluating content distribution by genre, country, release year, and ratings, as well as identifying user-relevant insights such as content availabiltty and popularity

+### Data Source
+---
+The dataset used is a publicly available Netflix dataset from Kaggle, which includes information on movies and TV shows available on the platform, including title, genre, cast, country, release year, duration, and user ratings

+### Tool Used
+---